fbpx

 Cultural Attractions

-Tacoma is home to a variety of cultural attractions that are pretty cool to check out.
+Tacoma is home to various cultural attractions that are pretty cool to check out.

 The Museum of Glass is a world-renowned museum that showcases the work of Dale Chihuly and other contemporary glass artists.
 The museum has a variety of exhibits, including a glassblowing studio and a gallery of contemporary glass art.